jmh3434/java-precourse/Precourse Java.md

 To use an API, we just have to meet the expectations given by the API.

 For example, let's take the previous example of paying a bill online.
-We might have a "PayBill"
+We might have a "PayBill" endpoint:

--    /PayBill
+-    `/PayBill`

-The programmer who creates it, may say that this API will take:
+The programmer who creates it, may say that **this API will take**:

 -   String  - **accountNumber**
 -   Integer  - **amount**